Eduardga/gatsby-netlify-cms/src/pages/products/index.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Catalunya Advocats
+    quote: 'So fast, so nice, loyal customer for next projects.'
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions